asvd/microlight/README.md

 microlight.js
 =============

-*microlight.js* is a micro-library which simplifies reading snippets of source code by highlighting, for any programming language, yet without attaching additional language packages or styles:
+*microlight.js* is a micro-library (2.2k minified) which simplifies reading snippets of source code by highlighting, for any programming language, yet without attaching additional language packages or
+ styles:

 ![preview]
 (http://asvd.github.io/microlight/microlight-preview-big.png)